percona/portal-doc/docs/advisors/checks/mongodb-oplog-sizing.md

 # MongoDB Oplog Sizing

 ## Description
-This check warns if the oplog window is below a 24 hour period and offers a recommended oplog size based on your instance.
+This check warns if the oplog window is below 24 hours, and recommends an oplog size based on your instance.

 ## Resolution